Rajarshi1001/model-zoo-submissions/I3D_TF/README.md

 ![alt_text](assets/results.png)

 ### Results:
-The data used is already pre-processed for the model to fit on it.I t has 79 frames and a dimension of 224x224 pixels.
+The data used has been  -processed for the model to fit on it.The sample video(gif) has 79 frames and has a frame_height and frame_width of 224 pixels.The optical flow version has 2 flow channels and the rgb version has 3 channels.

-* OPTICAL_FLOW
+<h3>OPTICAL_FLOW</h3>

 ![alt_text](assets/v_CricketShot_g04_c01_flow.gif)

-* RGB
+<h3>RGB<h3>

 ![alt_text](assets/v_CricketShot_g04_c01_rgb.gif)